Professor Brendan Davies

 - Areas of expertise: Plant development; regulation of gene expression; transcriptional repression; alternative splicing; translational control; regulation of translation by evolution.

 - Location: 9.01, Miall 7.11 Miall

 Our group studies plant development.
 We began by trying to understand flower development and still work in this area.
 Studying flower development and meristem function led us to the role of transcription factors, gene regulatory networks and the control of gene expression in developmental processes.
-This also led to an interest in other forms of gene regulation such as repression and mRNA stability.
-We welcome expressions of interest from prospective PhD students and postdoctoral fellows.
+This also led to an interest in other forms of gene regulation such as repression, mRNA stability, splicing and control of translation.

 Individual projects are currently underway in the following broad areas: